dothidden/writeups/content/la_ctf_2024/shattered-memories.md

 ## Solution

-We can start looking at the first stack variable `local_98` which is `lactf{no`.
-Then because the stack use the _LIFO_ method, we have to reconstruct the flag by taking the highest stack variable after `local_98` which is `acStack_90`, then `acStack_88` and so on.
-By looking on all those variables we can find the flag.
+We can start looking at the first offset `local_98` which is the `lactf{no` string in the Ghidra representation where this input is used int the `strncmp` function.
+Then because the stack use the _LIFO_ method, we have to reconstruct the flag by taking the highest offset after `local_98` which is `acStack_90`, then `acStack_88` and so on.
+By looking on all those offset we can find the flag.

 ![Flag](/images/lactf_2024/flag_memories.png)